Sex Addiction therapy: Stop suffering and Treat it!

 What is sex addiction?

-Sex addiction is a diagnosis for individuals who engage in "excessive" or compulsive sexual behavior, often in spite of the negative consequences.
+Sexual addiction is a diagnosis for individuals who engage in "excessive" or compulsive sexual behavior, often in spite of the negative consequences.
 As a result of this sexual behavior, these individuals suffer from distress.
-There is a lot of controversy over the existence of sex addiction.
-Some people believe that sex addiction doesn't exist, or at least not in the same way as drug, alcohol, and gambling addictions.
-However, many psychologists, sexologists, psychiatrists, and other specialists agree that sex addiction is a real phenomenon.
+There is a lot of controversy over the existence of a true process addiction of the sexual kind.
+Some people believe that it doesn't exist, or at least not in the same way as drug, alcohol, and gambling addictions.
+However, many psychologists, sexologists, psychiatrists, and other specialists agree that it is a very real phenomenon.

 For many sex addicts, conduct does not progress further than compulsive masturbation or the extensive use of pornography or phone or computer sex services.
 For others, addiction can involve illegal endeavors such as flashing, voyeurism, profane telephone call, child molestation or rape.